Programs

 Apply Now

-HCPI is a UNITE program funded by the Army Educational Outreach Program and The Technology Student Association, a Walgreens Diversity Grant, Marshall Health and the Schools of Medicine and Pharmacy and Mountain Health Network.
+HCPI is a UNITE program funded by the Army Educational Outreach Program with support from Marshall Health Network and the Marshall University Schools of Medicine and Pharmacy.

 Additional Forms